borntofrappe/Random-Quote-Machine/README.md

 1. get a random quote
 2. possibly share said quote on twitter

-Following @ [Freecodecamp](Freecodecamp.org) challenges, specifically the first project in the line of 'Intermediate Front End Development Projects'.
+This following a [Freecodecamp](Freecodecamp.org) challenge, specifically the first project in the line of 'Intermediate Front End Development Projects'.

+Feel free to download for your own amusement.

+// TODO: add reference to a working pen

 ## Design